Explainable deep learning improves human mental models of self-driving cars: Introduction

-We apply our proposed method, CW-Net (short for concept-wrapper network), to a deep motion planner trained to imitate human driving behavior using inverse reinforcement learning~\cite{phan2023driveirl}.
+We apply CW-Net to an ML planner trained to imitate human driving behavior using inverse reinforcement learning~\cite{tomov2025treeirl,phan2023driveirl}.
 We replace the final (reward) layer of the pretrained deep neural network with a concept classifier, followed by a new reward layer.
 We then jointly train the classifier and the new reward layer to predict scenario types and driving decisions, respectively, without modifying the rest of the network.
 Evaluation on a large-scale benchmark~\cite{karnchanachari2024towards} confirms that CW-Net is able to classify concepts without compromising driving behavior.
-To study the utility of the explanations, we then deploy CW-Net on a real self-driving car~\cite{heim2024lab2car}.
-We demonstrate three situations in which the driver has an inaccurate mental model of the motion planner, which is subsequently corrected by the explanations.
-This ultimately changes the behavior of the driver, for example, by increasing their vigilance in certain situations.
-Finally, we confirm the statistical significance of these results in an online study (N=120).
-Overall, our work demonstrates how explainable AI can help users of advanced autonomous systems better understand their behavior in naturalistic settings~\cite{endsley2017autonomous}, while also providing insights that can potentially accelerate the development and refinement of such systems.
+To study the utility of the explanations, we deploy CW-Net on a real self-driving car with a safety driver in a semi-naturalistic study~\cite{heim2025lab2car}.
+We demonstrate three situations in which the driver's initially inaccurate mental model is subsequently improved by the CW-Net explanations, which in turn allows the driver to more accurately predict AV behavior.
+We then observe similar mental model improvement in larger online studies simulating these scenarios.
+Lastly, we link these results to more complex real-world situations by deploying CW-Net on public roads in Las Vegas.
+We use these new data in a large online study ($N = 100$) to demonstrate that improvements in mental model goodness lead to improved predictive ability and situational awareness.
+Overall, our work demonstrates how explainable deep learning can help users of an advanced autonomous system improve their mental model of the system and better anticipate its future behavior.